Type constructor with unit (return) and bind (>>=),

 *

-is the type of "variables"Member f r ::
+r is a type-level list of "effect labels"v is the type of "variables"Member f r ::

-Interesting optimisation [KiselyovVanDerPloeg 2014]
+ConstraintInteresting optimisation [KiselyovVanDerPloeg 2014]

-Recall Operational
+Recall Operational:

 data Operational f a where